ros-navigation/navigation2/nav2_route/README.md

   overridable: False    // <-- Recommended
   cost: 6.0             // <-- Recommended, if relevent
   operations:
-    open_door:          // <-- If provided by format, store as name in metadata
+    open_door:          // <-- If provided by format, stored as name in metadata
       type: "open_door" // <-- Required
       trigger: ON_EXIT  // <-- Required
       door_id: 54       // <-- metadata for operation (arbirary)